marktyler72/Notes/git_notes.md

     $ git init
 ~~~

 Now add the new repo to the remote git server.
 For Github this will add it to branch main.
+Before you do this you need to create the repo on Github using the web interface!!
 ~~~
     $ git remote add origin git@github.com:marktyler72/<Github repo name>.git
 ~~~